Edie Britt: Season 3

-Edie's son, Travers, is introduced for the first time, having been dropped off by his father for a month-long visit.
-Carlos Solis develops a father/son relationship with Travers as he is constantly called on to look after him.
-When Edie develops romantic feelings for Carlos, she uses his relationship with Travers to her advantage and tries to seduce him, but he tells her he's not interested in her that way.
+Edie's son, Travers, is dropped off by his father for a month-long visit.
+Carlos Solis develops a father/son relationship with Travers and Edie develops romantic feelings for Carlos.
 They eventually sleep together and later start dating.
-Carlos wants to keep the affair a secret, making Edie think he still holds a torch for Gabrielle.
-Edie tells the girls about her and Carlos at Gabrielle's engagement party.
-Gabrielle is furious and demands Edie stop seeing Carlos, but Edie refuses.
-Gabrielle tries to get her friends to freeze out Edie, but Edie makes it difficult.
-Gabrielle eventually makes peace with the relationship...for now.
-Edie considers going for full custody of Travers to keep Carlos around, but Carlos convinces her not to.
-When Travers is collected by his father, Edie asks Carlos to move in with her.
-When he declines, Edie visits his landlady, Mrs. Simms, at her nursing home and alleges that Carlos is an addict and alcoholic who uses her home as a place to hook up with prostitutes.
-Mrs. Simms terminates the lease and evicts Carlos.
-Edie offers Carlos a place to stay, but he is quick to figure out her involvement in the process.
-Carlos tells Edie he doesn't love her and she tells him she could be pregnant.
-After they find that she isn't, she suggests he stay with her and they try for a baby but continues taking the pill, because she doesn't want a baby until he starts to love her.
-While looking for money in Edie's purse to pay the paper boy, Carlos discovers the pills.
-At Gaby's wedding, Carlos confronts Edie.
-She tries to apologize but is unsuccessful.
-At the closing scene of the season, Edie is shown with a sealed letter to her "beloved" Carlos, and hangs herself with a scarf.
+Carlos wants to keep the affair a secret, making Edie insecure.
+Edie considers going for full custody of Travers, but Carlos convinces her not to.
+Instead, she asks Carlos to move in with her.
+When he declines, Edie visits his landlady and tells lies about him to get him evicted.
+Afterward, Edie offers Carlos a place to stay, but he is quick to figure out her involvement in the process.
+Carlos tells Edie he doesn't love her, and she tricks him into staying, at first claiming she may be pregnant, and afterwards pretending to continue trying to get pregnant.
+Carlos discovers she is lying, and taking birth control and breaks up with her.
+At the closing scene of the season, Edie is shown with a sealed letter to Carlos as she hangs herself with a scarf.